Artifact - 128/96/116mm, 19mR@174cm

 The Artifact is an all-around, every day, New England ripper.

 **NOTE: When selecting your skis you get to pick which topsheet color, base color, and AMALGAM inlay color you'd like your skis to be.
 Choose from 4 colors for your topsheet, and one of numerous combinations for the colors of your base (scroll thru images for examples).

 After a lot of time researching, prototyping, and testing, we arrived at the design for the perfect New England ski.
-We call it the Artifact.
+We call it the Artifact, our most popular model.

 We built a ski that is so versatile you can ski it everyday, every way, and it just won’t quit.
 The Artifact isn’t part of a quiver; it is the quiver.

 The Artifact is designed for reliable, exceptional performance on any terrain, in all conditions.
 96 underfoot is the perfect width: Fat enough—with slightly rockered tip and tail—to provide float on an East Coast powder day, but not so fat that you can’t lay it over with ease on fresh corduroy.
 The combination of a maple and poplar core and carbon fiber stringers make for a ski that is simultaneously light, snappy, and strong.
 With tighter carving capabilities, the Artifact is nimble enough for cruddy bumps and hidden off-piste glades.
 And with traditional camber, it has the stability underfoot to carve beautiful arcs on hard-packed groomers—even when they turn to blue ice late in the day.

 At the core, Amalgam Skis is a Maine ski company.
 And the Artifact is the core of our line.
 So rest assured: If you live and ski in New England, the Artifact is the only ski you will ever need to own.